Hollywood paints New York City as a picturesque city where all your dreams come true.

 Between the glitz and the glamor they see in the media, tourists often come to the Big Apple with stars in their eyes.
 This, unfortunately, makes it all too easy for visitors to fall for the many NYC tourist traps.

-From outlandish prices to unnecessary souvenirs, the city is filled with tourist traps and scams targeted at first-time visitors.
+From outlandish prices of the old World Trade Center's memorabilia to unnecessary souvenirs of the Empire State Building, the city is filled with tourist traps and scams targeted at first-time visitors.
 Don’t fall for these common NYC tourist traps during your vacation in the Big Apple.

 Times Square Tourist Traps

-Times Square is a tourist trap.
+Times Square is one of the worst tourist traps in NYC.
 Since it is your first time in New York City, you should experience Times Square.
 However, be warned — this area of Manhattan is crawling with tourist traps.

 The scam is fairly simple: